rkuma183/wilsonmar.github.io/_posts/2016-11-21-selenium-setup.md

 {% include _toc.html %}

-Although Selenium was created for functional testing, I'm using it to repeatedly run through web pages with the timing I want as I record screencast videos.
+Although Selenium was created for functional testing, people are using it to repeatedly run through web pages for several purposes, such as getting timings as the basis for recording screencast videos.

-## Install dependencies
+## Install prequisite dependencies

 Follow my other tutorials to install:

 1. [Java](/java-on-apple-mac-osx/)
 2. [Maven](/maven-on-macos/)
-4. Firefox browser
-5. Chrome with ChromeDriver
+3. Chrome with ChromeDriver
+4. <a href="#Firefox">Firefox browser</a>
+5. GeckoDriver
 6. Eclipse IDE (optionally)

 <hr />